ASUS-AICS/LibMultiLabel/docs/tutorials/AttentionXML.rst

 than labels).
 Then, another model (model 1) is trained to predict labels.
 Both models involve a BiLSTM layer with label-wise attention.

-One significant distinction between AttentionXML and one-vs-all algorithms is that AttentionXML only updates a subset of weights related to the original label space (in the attention layer) during backpropagation, thereby increasing training speed.
+One significant distinction between AttentionXML and one-vs-all algorithms is that in training model 1, AttentionXML only updates weights related to only a subset of the original label space (in the attention layer) during backpropagation, thereby increasing training speed.

 .. image:: images/AttentionXML_training.png
    :width: 70%